andreik6v/simplenet/readme.txt

 Henry is a derivative work of the code from the following themes:

-- Twenty Twenty-Four WordPress Theme by The WordPress Team
+Twenty Twenty-Four WordPress Theme, (C) 2023 WordPress.org Twenty Twenty-Four is distributed under the terms of the GNU GPL.
-- Ollie WordPress Theme by Mike McAlister
+Ollie Theme, (C) 2023 Mike McAlister.
+Ollie is distributed under the terms of the GNU GPL.
-- Powder WordPress Theme by Brian Gardner
+Powder WordPress Theme, (C) 2022-2024 Brian Gardner.
+Powder is distributed under the terms of the GNU GPL.

 Henry is distributed under the terms of the GNU GPL.